middlewares/debugbar/README.md

 [![Total Downloads][ico-downloads]][link-downloads]
 [![SensioLabs Insight][ico-sensiolabs]][link-sensiolabs]

-Middleware to insert [PHP DebugBar](http://phpdebugbar.com) automatically in the html response.
+Middleware to insert [PHP DebugBar](http://phpdebugbar.com) automatically in html responses.

 **Note:** This middleware is intended for server side only